 McLaren Racing has one single mission: to win Grands Prix and World Championships.
 To design, build and operate a Formula 1 car at race-winning levels requires focus, ambition, imagination, dedication and microscopic attention to detail.
 It demands excellence.

 This was true 50 years ago when Bruce McLaren hand-picked a small group of associates to design and build racing cars bearing his own name, and it is still true today – 20 World Championships, 182 grand prix victories, and over 600 employees later.

 While McLaren Racing’s sporting successes have blossomed over the past half decade, so too has the sport of Formula 1 itself.
 With a race calendar that has doubled in size to include 19 grands prix spread across five continents, the sport has developed a massive global reach with more than 500 million TV viewers in 187 countries.
-McLaren Racing has shared this impressive growth with a roster of multinational partners, forming some of the longest sponsorships in sporting history (TAG Heuer – 29 years and ExxonMobil – 20 years).
+McLaren Racing has shared this impressive growth with a roster of multinational partners, forming some of the longest sponsorships in sporting history, including a +20 year relationship with ExxonMobil.

 McLaren’s successful racing heritage has been driven by a relentless desire to innovate.
 Whether it be Bruce’s early experiments with four-wheel drive, pioneering the use of full carbon fibre construction, or inventing the game-changing ‘brake-steer’, McLaren has consistently led the way in the development of groundbreaking technologies that now have applications in the wider world.

 The other companies in McLaren Technology Group – McLaren Automotive and McLaren Applied Technologies – are now continuing this legacy, taking F1 knowledge and expertise and developing new applications for consumer road cars, transport systems, energy and sports systems.